ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Computing context characteristics do not necessarily include a network interface with associated network addresses (as required by the definition of an endpoint) – although it is very likely to have (access to) one.

-<NMS: I'm not sure I agree with this conclusion> In contrast, a container [ref docker, find a more general term here] context is not a distinguishable
-isolated slice of an information system and therefore is not an independent Computing Context. [more feedback on this statement is required as the capabilities of docker-like functions evolve continuously]
+[Issue: This conclusion could be incorrect] In contrast, a container [ref docker, find a more general term here] context is not a distinguishable isolated slice of an information system and therefore is not an independent Computing Context. [more feedback on this statement is required as the capabilities of docker-like functions evolve continuously]

 Examples include: a smart phone, a nested virtual machine, a virtualized firewall function running distributed on a cluster of physical and virtual nodes, or a trust-zone.